Ianssmith/data-structures/googleMaps_project/mappingResult/README.md

-###The Final bare-bones front end application for the AA meetings.
+### The Final bare-bones front end application for the AA meetings.
-Selecting a marker simply shows a popup window of all the meetings and groups occuring at that location for that day until 4am the following day.
+Selecting a marker simply shows a pop-up window of all the meetings and groups occurring at that location for that day until 4am the following day.

 [Live example can be found in my cloud9 env](https://ds-mongodb-ianssmith.c9users.io/)